Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Rather not read?
 Watch the video instead!

-Here’s the thing: what’s considered expensive is completely relative.
+The truth is, what’s considered expensive is completely relative.
 When I first started designing, I charged $300 for a website, and some people thought that was expensive.
-Fast forward to today, and my projects can reach $10,000+, which others may still think is expensive.
+Fast forward to today, and my projects can reach $10,000+, which other people may still think is expensive.
 But the truth is, “expensive” really depends on the ROI you believe you’re getting.

 To the average person, it can be hard to tell why one designer quotes $5,000+ for a custom website while another charges $500 for what seems like the same thing.
 But under the microscope, the gap between expensive and cheap website designers is wider than it looks, and the real difference isn’t just the price tag.
 It’s what’s behind it.